VIDA-NYU/UrbanMapper/README.md

    uv run --with jupyter jupyter lab
    ```

 Voila 🥐 !
-You’re all set to explore `UrbanMapper` in Jupyter Lab.
+We'd recommend you explore next the # `Getting Started with UrbanMapper` section to see how to use the tool.

 <details>